shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 Reesu opened the door, holding Gra by the hand.
 She ran a finger down his chest, drooling.
 “I can’t wait to show you a ‘secret’ I’ve been hiding.”
 A drop of drool hit the floor.

-“Reesu, what is this about?”
+“Reesu, what’s this all about?”
 Gra shut the door and sat on the bed.

 “Well, Gra, it’s that time of century, and I’ve chosen you.”
-Reesu wiggled her legs provocatively and a piece of cloth shied down her legs from under her dress.
+Reesu wiggled her legs provocatively and a piece of cloth shimmied down her legs from under her dress.
 The underwear fell to the floor.
 She sat on his lap.
 “Now that I’ve shown you *my* secret, it’s time for you to show me *yours*.”

 “Reesu, I don’t think this is a good idea.”
 Gra pushed her away, but she stayed firm on his lap.